Edit

 Tags t Blob Read or write the tags on a blob.

-Execute e Directory, Blob Get the system properties and, if the hierarchical namespace is enabled for the storage account, get the POSIX ACL of a blob.
+Execute e Directory, blob Get the system properties.
+If the hierarchical namespace is enabled for the storage account, get the POSIX access control list of a blob.

-Ownership o Directory, Blob Set the owner or owning group.
-Unsupported in OneLake
+Ownership o Directory, blob Set the owner or owning group.
+This operation is unsupported in OneLake.

-Permissions p Directory, Blob Set the permissions.
-Unsupported in OneLake
+Permissions p Directory, blob Set the permissions.
+This operation is unsupported in OneLake.

 Specify the signature

-The signature (sig) field is used to authorize a request made by a client with the shared access signature.
+The signature (sig) field is used to authorize a request that a client made with the shared access signature.
 The string-to-sign is a unique string that's constructed from the fields that must be verified to authorize the request.
-The signature is an HMAC that's computed over the string-to-sign and key by using the SHA256 algorithm, and then encoded by using bBase65 encoding.
+The signature is an HMAC that's computed over the string-to-sign and key by using the SHA256 algorithm, and then encoded by using Base64 encoding.

-The fields required in the string-to-sign depend on the service version that's used for authorization (sv) field.
-The following section describes the string-to-sign configurations for versions that support OneLake SASs.
+The fields that are included in the string-to-sign must be URL decoded.
+The required fields depend on the service version that's used for the authorization (sv) field.
+The following sections describe the string-to-sign configurations for versions that support OneLake SASs.

 Version 2020-12-06 and later